 " is caught breaking into the mainframe of your typical cyberpunk megacorporation

 , and is offered a chance at freedom and a prime-grade neural interface in return for performing nonstandard modifications to the Sentient Hyper-Optimized Data Access Network (or SHODAN), the AI on the corporation's space station.
 After coming out of the six-month coma needed to heal from his surgery, the Hacker finds that SHODAN has gone absolutely insane after having her ethical controls removed, and has transformed the entire crew into cyborgs and mutated monsters devoted entirely to her.
 The Hacker stops SHODAN from destroying the earth and wipes her completely from the database.
 Notably, System Shock is widely credited with being the

-first story-driven action game, as well as being extraordinarily high-tech for its time, with a hugely advanced engine note
+first story-driven action game, as well as being extraordinarily high-tech for its time, and it was arguably the most advanced game outside of arcades for years note

 The sequel, made in collaboration with Irrational Games

 , founded by former LGS employees, is set 42 years later; due to the events of the first game, anti-Mega Corp.

 outrage resulted in formation of Unified National Nominate, the quasi-socialist world government.
 After UNN (albeit under TriOptimum grant) scientist Marie Delacroix discovers the secret of faster than light travel, UNN and TriOptimum mount a joint mission to Tau Ceti. note

 The game involves the maiden voyage of the Von Braun

 equipped, accompanied by the UNN Rickenbacker